MartinR2345/EndtoEndCybersecurityProgram-/README.md

  I needed a clear story for this fictitious company so first, I thought about stuff that I found interesting right now.
 What came to mind was AI and how its evolution seems to be progressing year after year.
 I ask myself these three questions: <br>

 <b>1.
 What is the name of the organization?</b> Answer I came up with: AI Driven <br>
 <b>2.
-What is the mission this organization set out to do?</b> Answer I came up with: Improve and Influence content and communications <br>
+What is the mission this organization set out to do?</b> Answer I came up with: Improve content and communications <br>
 <b>3.
 What is the location or headquarters this organization reside?</b> Answer I came up with:  NYC

  <b>Once I answer these questions, I ask my thoughful collaborator AI (ChatGPT):</b><br>
 You are a seasoned executive GRC compliance analyst with a proven track record of helping create fictitious companies overview for GRC projects.
 Take this information {1.
 What is the name of the organization?
 Answer I came up with: AI Driven
 2. What is the mission this organization set out to do?
-Answer I came up with: Improve and Influence content and communications
+Answer I came up with: Improve content and communications
 3. What is the location or headquarters this organization reside?
 Answer I came up with:  NYC} and string along a company overview.

 <b>CHATGPT RESPONSE:</b><br>